bcnmy/docs/docs/tutorials/sessions/useBatchSession.md

     chainId,
   },
   session,
-  true // if in multi session mode
+  true // if in batch session mode
 );
 ```